drkarim/ImageRescaler/README.md

 Note that this repository demonstrates a simple usage of ITK's rescale filters.
 Similar examples can be found in [ITK examples Wiki](https://itk.org/Wiki/ITK/Examples/ImageProcessing/RescaleIntensityImageFilter).

 The code also has other rescaling options through ITK's filters such as [Cast Image Filter](https://itk.org/Doxygen/html/classitk_1_1CastImageFilter.html), [Shift Scale Filter](https://itk.org/Doxygen/html/classitk_1_1ShiftScaleImageFilter.html) and [Normalise Filter](https://itk.org/Doxygen/html/classitk_1_1NormalizeImageFilter.html).
-But, these to be activated within the code by changing the ImageFileWriter's code:
+And, these can be activated by using the command line switches described below.

-    writer->SetInput(rescaleFilter->GetOutput());    // change filter name

 ## Usage
 ```